-- 448. There is no policy requirement under the NPPF to define primary and/or secondary shopping frontages.
+- 453. There is no policy requirement under the NPPF to define primary and/or secondary shopping frontages.
 The revised NPPF (December 2023) has removed the requirement for local authorities to identify shopping frontages.
-As a result, policies that support frontages such as requirements to maintain thresholds for retail use cannot now be implemented due to the provisions of Use Class E, which allow a change of use of commercial activities within this broad use class. - 449.
-Therefore, Policy CR7 (Primary Frontages in Central Reading) should be removed given that the measures to manage the mix of retail uses cannot be enforced. - The current Local Plan only defines a Primary Shopping Area (PSA) for Reading Town Centre.
+As a result, policies that support frontages such as requirements to maintain thresholds for retail use cannot now be implemented due to the provisions of Use Class E, which allow a change of use of commercial activities within this broad use class. - 454.
+Therefore, Policy CR7 (Primary Frontages in Central Reading) should be amended to remove the following reference: - 455.
+"Proposals that would result in the loss of A1 or A2 use such that the proportion of the length of frontage within the street in A1 or A2 use falls below 50% will not be permitted, unless the proposal introduces a use that makes a positive contribution to the overall diversity of the centre.
+50% of new primary frontages as shown on the Proposals Map should be in A1/A2 use." - 456.
+This amendment is on the basis that the prescribed minimum frontage requirements for Class E cannot be enforced.
+However, the remaining policy text will help to achieve the Council's objective to ensure active frontages within the Central Reading area. - 457.
+The current Local Plan only defines a Primary Shopping Area (PSA) for Reading Town Centre.
 While it is typical to identify a separate PSA for district centres, we agree with the Council's approach to defining what is edge and out of centre against the defined district centre boundary (to inform Policy RL2).
 For the majority of the district centres, the defined centre boundary is broadly aligned with the distribution of primary shopping frontages, which provide a guide on the extent of commercial uses within the centre.
 There are some cases where this is not the case (e.g. Tilehurst Triangle and the eastern part of Whitley) but does not sufficiently warrant the need for a separate PSA in those cases.